domoritz/himawari-8-chrome/README.md

 ## Features

-* No dependencies, pure JS and CSS
-* Loads the latest image, updates every 5 minutes
+* Loads the latest image, updates automatically
 * Automatically loads images at the optimal resolution (incl retina resolutions).
-If more than one image is needed, automatically downloads and inserts tiles.
+If more than one image is needed, automatically downloads tiles.
 * Uses Google's caching to take the load from the image servers
+* Caches last version in local storage (compressed jpeg) and immediately displays it when you load the page.
+Then loads the latest image.
+* Full offline support
+* Images are drawn on a canvas so that we can cache and load it easily.
+* The earth always stay centered, thanks to CSS magic.

 ## Planned features

-* More local caching to increase responsiveness
 * Automatically download a better image if the window is resized
 * Time travel
 * Actual logo/ icon